EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/Azure-trainer-preparation.md

-# Trainer Preparation: HA RDSH farm with Azure DB
+# Trainer Preparation: Azure

-In the Lab **HA RDSH farm with Azure DB**, students must create an Azure SQL database.
+In the some labs, students must create and manage Azure resources.
 Because students most probably do not have an Azure account, it is recommended, that the trainer's Azure account (e. g. an Azure Pass subscription) is used.

 The steps here are intended to be performed by the trainer in preparation of the lab.
 The steps can be done as a demo during or prior to the course.